At our schools we believe in and share these 5 Core Values

 Our marking and feedback procedure is focused on this taking place at the point of teaching as much as possible in order to ensure good progress can be made with insightful intervention.
 Where pupils are less confident in aspects of learning this is picked up and a post-teach will be provided typically on the same day.

-We strive to draw a distinction between assessing the impact of the school curriculum and assessing National Curriculum subjects.
-The purpose of a school curriculum is not only about aiming to achieve outstanding SATs results.
-We know for our pupils we need to provide a holistic education for our pupils in line with our school core values and curriculum aims.
-To this end, during the last academic year we set up a pupil Learning Forum which was due to be used to provide the conduit to developing a record of achievement approach to assessing pupils' social and emotional journeys through a learning log.
+To this end, during the last academic year we set up a pupil Learning Forum which was due to be used to provide the conduit to developing a record of achievement approach to assessing pupils' social and emotional journeys through their time at school.
 Work was accomplished towards achieving this.
 We had planned to provide a way for pupils to reflect on their own experiences and learning within these logs, in conjunction with peer feedback and teacher feedback.
-This has now been transferred as a key development for the second part of the Spring Term 2021.
+This has now been transferred as a key development for the second part of the Summer Term 2021 and into the next academic year due to lockdown having impacted on the progress of this.

-As part of our school improvement planning and ongoing quality assurance we carry out a range of monitoring in order to assess strengths and identify areas requiring support and improvement in order to keep a keen eye on quality assurance to ensure all are taking Personal Responsibility In Delivering Excellence.
+As part of our school improvement planning and ongoing quality assurance, school leaders and governors carry out a range of monitoring in order to assess strengths and identify areas requiring support and improvement in order to keep a keen eye on quality assurance to ensure all are taking Personal Responsibility In Delivering Excellence.

 If you would like to find out more about the curriculum we follow at Holgate Primary School, please contact the school office on 0115 963 8649 with your specific enquiry and a member of our teaching staff will provide more details.

-Please see the below Curriculum Statement for all information on our school curriculum.
+Please see the below Curriculum Statement for more information and also take a look at our Holgate Primary and Nursery - whole school curriculum page.